 Giving back and being the change, how can your family do more?
-Here are 50+ Red Cross Volunteer Opportunities for Families for kids and adults to get involved and change the world.
+Here are Over 50 Red Cross Volunteer Opportunities for Families for kids and adults to get involved and change the world.
 This post is sponsored by the American Red Cross.
 But all philanthropic heart string pulling opinions are my own.

-50+ Red Cross Volunteer Opportunities for Families
+Over 50 Red Cross Volunteer Opportunities for Families

 Actions always speak louder than words.
 For my parenting style, this speaks more truth than any advice I could ever give my children.